 Bloggers have more business expenses than they realize.
 Even blogger clients think they have virtually no expenses!
 I have my hands full educating them.
 I also stalk my blogger clients as they tend to write what they are doing in their blogging business which gives me a good idea of what expenses will show up in their financials.
 When the financials lack the expected deductions I inform my client of my stalking tendencies and chisel the deductions out of them.
 Sometimes their blog post IS the deduction substantiation!

-Bloggers who have a designated area in the home used on a regular and exclusive basis for their blog have several deductions coming their way.
+have a designated area in the home used on a regular and exclusive basis for their blog have several deductions coming their way.
 A proration of all home expenses are allowed as a deduction, plus all expenses directly related to the work space (repairs and maintenance, for example).
 Depreciation is also allowed.

 If recordkeeping for a small office in the home is too much work you can always use the safe harbor of $5 per square foot of office space.
 The maximum home office deduction allowed with the safe harbor is $1,500 per year.
 Property taxes and mortgage interest are then fully reportable on Schedule A should you itemize.